sutoiku/autostat/README.md

 ### to do / roadmap

+- parallelization of tree search

 - gpytorch:

   - add PERnc kernel
+    - getting numerical errors. crashing with: `gpytorch.utils.errors.NotPSDError: Matrix not positive definite after repeatedly adding jitter up to 1.0e-06.`
+    - on Mauna, PERnc doesn't seem to be updating in `scratch...`
+      - are the derivatives on it's params meaningful?
+      - is the kernel somehow frozen or being overwritten?

 - DECOMPOSITION

   - error per component

 - Kernels

+  - ADD CONSTANT KERNEL

+    - make sure gpytorch is using ZeroMean with constant kernel option

   - priors / constraints on kernels:
     - some limit on length scale for smoothing kernels? -- smoothing kernels should NOT pick up non-stationarity in a signal, that should be captured by a non stationary (polynomial trend etc kernel) kernel